Office: Hagey Hall 3102

 - Accounting and Financial Management (AFM) 311 - Connections to Ethical Context

 - Accounting and Financial Management (AFM) 231 - Business Law

-- Have previously taught business law courses in Waterloo's Conrad Centre for Business, Entrepreneurship and Technology and David R. Cheriton School of Computer Science as well as Wilfrid Laurier's undergraduate and graduate business programs.
+- Have previously taught business law courses in Waterloo's Conrad School of Entrepreneurship and Business and David R. Cheriton School of Computer Science, as well as Wilfrid Laurier's undergraduate and graduate business programs.